An Interview With Eileen Myles, and a Poem From Her New Book

 It is the toilet of a motel in Billings, Montana.
 My girlfriend and I were driving out to Missoula so I could teach for a semester in 2009, and the drive included an accident, was hell.
 The light in that particular motel bathroom was sensational, so Leopoldine, who is a wonderful photographer, wanted to take pictures of me in this light.
 The toilet is closed.
 Bathrooms often have good lighting.

 Would it be fun for you to take a crack at a question that came in through our advice line?
-(No worries if you’d rather not.)
+(No problem if you’d rather not.)
 If so, here’s one:

 I need to teach a friend how to hold on more loosely.
 Constant texts, chats, emails, etc., all day long from her.
 It makes me feel claustrophobic, and sometimes when her chat window pops up I feel like it’s a little gremlin on a trampoline, bouncing up and down trying to look into my house.
 I don’t want to hurt her feelings, but I’m coming closer and closer to just wanting to block her/cut her out altogether.
 The more I pull away, however, the more frantically she clings.
 But she’s genuinely awesome!
 But I need her to chill out.

 One can go invisible on chats.
 I do it a lot.
 You could tell her you love her, but you have a problem with concentration so responding to chats derails you from the narrative you were on.

 You’re from Cambridge, Massachusetts, and so am I, and so are Ben Affleck and Matt Damon.
 Which one of them do you think is better looking?